Publius Cornelius Lentulus Spinther

 Publius Cornelius Lentulus Spinther (c.
 100 BC – 47 BC) was a Roman politician and general.
 Hailing from the patrician family of the Cornelii, he helped suppress the Catilinarian conspiracy during his term as curule aedile in 63 BC and later served as consul in 57 BC.
 Denied the opportunity to invade Egypt the following year, he nevertheless won some victories in his province of Cilicia and celebrated a triumph over it in 51 BC.

-In the run up to Caesar's civil war, he sided with Pompey and the senate.
+In the run-up to Caesar's civil war, he sided with Pompey and the senate.
 Captured by Caesar and pardoned at Corfinium in the opening months of the war, he made his way to Greece to join Pompey's forces.
 He is last attested to in early 47 BC.

 Early career

 Spinther belonged to the famous patrician gens Cornelia.
-He was the son of a homonymous father and received the cognomen "Spinther" supposedly from his resemblance of an actor by that name.
+He was the son of a homonymous father and received the cognomen "Spinther" supposedly from his resemblance to an actor by that name.
 Lucius Cornelius Lentulus Crus, who served as one of the consuls in the year 49 BC, was his younger brother.

 He entered public life in 74 BC, when he served as quaestor urbanus.
 During his office, he minted denarii bearing a picture of Genius Populi Romani, to show the justice of the war waged against Sertorius in Spain.
 Although the Genius is also found on coins minted by other Cornelii Lentuli, numismatist Michael Crawford doubts that he was particularly worshipped in the family.

 Afterwards, in the year 63 BC – the same year as that of Cicero's consulship and of the Catilinarian conspiracy – he served as curule aedile.
 During his term, he assisted Cicero in the suppression of the conspiracy – he held in custody a conspirator and praetor of that year, Publius Cornelius Lentulus Sura, before the conspirator's execution – and also provided splendid games "outd[oing] all his predecessors" wherein he outfitted stage equipment with silver.

 He was then served as urban praetor for the year 60.
 He was elected, also in that year, as one of the pontifices, as one of a number of replacement for members of the college who had died.
 After his praetorship he was assigned as governor of Hispania Citerior, probably with proconsular status, and served there for the year 59.